 If you do cancel, you must still pay any insurance premiums and administration charges, which arose before the cancellation, and any deposits paid for any pre-booked items or services.

-If you want to change or cancel any accommodation you have booked through us, we will at our discretion apply the charges as set out in the tables below for each change or cancellation you wish to make.
+If you want to change or cancel any accommodation you have booked through us whether booked as part of a Package Holiday or as a single component, we will at our discretion apply the charges as set out in the tables below for each change or cancellation you wish to make.
+You also agree to pay any additional charges applied by the Travel Provider(s).
 If you have paid supplements for accommodation and the number of people in your accommodation changes, you may have to pay extra.

 Please note, in some cases we negotiate special offer rates with our accommodation providers, such rates may not allow changes or cancellations to accommodation – any such changes or cancellations will incur up to 100% charges.
 Where this applies, you will be advised at the time of booking.

 Notice given more than 8 days